Skip to main content

-We brought the past and present together to create a place for rest and conversation with that very Rostov vibe — where the city feels free and easy, and the embankment once again becomes the center of urban life.
+At the rooftop, time slows down: relax in a deck chair under branches, work in the fresh air at a communal table, or spend the evening watching the sunset.
+We brought the past and present together to create a place for rest with that very Rostov vibe — where the city feels free and easy, and the embankment is the center of urban life.

 Russia, Rostov-on-Don